gura-lang/gura-lang.github.io/documents/Template-Engine.md

 ## {{ page.chapter }}.3.1.
 Embedded Script

-When the engine finds a region surrounded by borders "`${`" and "`}`" in a text, that would be recognized as an embedded script in which you can put any number and any type of expressions as long as the block has a final result value of one of the following types:
+When the engine finds a region surrounded by borders "`${`" and "`}`" in a template, that would be recognized as an embedded script in which you can put any number and any type of expressions as long as the embedded script has a final result value of one of the following types:

 - `string`
 - `number`